AKASHAorg/ipfs-connector/README.md

 - Able to specify init folder
 - Promised based, no callbacks
 - Connector can be accessed from anywhere inside the app as it is a singleton
 - Plug your favorite logging library (by default console).
-See [tests folder](https://github.com/AkashaProject/ipfs-connector/tree/master/tests) for Winston examples
+See [tests folder](https://github.com/AkashaProject/ipfs-connector/tree/master/tests)

 For more information please see the [API docs](http://docs.akasha.world/ipfs-connector/index.html)